 The unit circle is the golden key to actually understanding trigonometry.
-Like many ideas in math, it is simplicity that makes it beautiful.
+Like many ideas in math, its simplicity makes it beautiful.

 But, before we go off on a tangent – get the chart you came here for.